-Sjogren's research encompasses vital topics such as the causes, subtypes, biomarkers, genetics, antibodies, and progression.
+Sjögren's research encompasses vital topics such as the causes, subtypes, biomarkers, genetics, antibodies, and progression.

 Sjögren's Antibodies (Anti-SS-A/Anti-SS-B).
 SS-A(Ro) is found in 60% to 70% of patients with Sjögren's syndrome and 30% to 40% of patients with SLE.
 SS-B(La) is found in 50% to 60% of Sjögren's syndrome and 10% to 15% of SLE.
 LabCorp.

-SCLERO.ORG is the world leader for trustworthy research, support, education and awareness for scleroderma and related illnesses, such as pulmonary hypertension.
-We are a service of the nonprofit International Scleroderma Network (ISN), which is a 501(c)(3) U.S.-based public charitable foundation, established in 2002.
-Meet Our Team, or Volunteer.
+SCLERO.ORG is the world's leading nonprofit for trustworthy research, support, education and awareness for scleroderma and related illnesses.
+We are a 501(c)(3) U.S.-based public charitable foundation, established in 2002.
+Meet Our Team.
 Donations may also be mailed to: